Redfern railway station: Redfern railway station

 By the 1940s, three-quarters of Sydney factory workers worked within a three-mile radius of Redfern station, and many commuted to work by train.

 The original station consisted of three island platforms serving four lines.
 The ticket office was located on the corner of Lawson Street and Rosehill Street, with stairs down to each individual platform.
 Rosehill Street was demolished to make way for the later expansion of Redfern station to the east, while the ticket office survived and was later extended.

-The construction of the Redfern station was overseen by the office of John Whitton, engineer-in-chief of the NSW Railways.
+The construction of Redfern station was overseen by the office of John Whitton, engineer-in-chief of the NSW Railways.
 Whitton had been appointed in 1856 at the beginning of the NSW railway development and remained in the position until 1890, overseeing the establishment of the main body of the NSW system.
-The station was extended in 1891/92 to accommodate the quadruplication of the main suburban lines, with new platforms being built during this period (Platforms 5, 6 and 7) and again in 1919 (Platforms 8 and 9) and again in 1924/25 (Platform 10).
-In 1913 a footbridge was erected at the southern end of the platforms to allow access to the Eveleigh workshops from the station for the workers.
+The station was extended in 1891/92 to accommodate the quadruplication of the main suburban lines, with platforms 5, 6 and 7 being built during this period, platforms 8 and 9 in 1919 and platform 10 in 1924/1925.
+In 1913, a footbridge was erected at the southern end of the platforms to allow access to the Eveleigh workshops from the station for the workers.
 The footbridge extended across all the platforms with stairs down to each.

-On 1 August 1926, a further two platforms opened on the southern side (9 and 10) as part of the electrification of the Illawarra line.
 Work on underground platforms 11 and 12 began in the 1940s but did not finish until the 1970s when the Eastern Suburbs railway line was opened in 1979.
 The original plans of The City and Suburban Electric Railways (Amendment) Act of 1947 had included additional railway lines that were never completed, resulting in unfinished platforms and tunnels existing above the current platforms 11 and 12.